pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< /learner-task >}}

-Next, we want to create a clone of the `Soil`sprite for all five numbers in our `Stage.soil_locations` variable.
+Next, we want to create a clone of the `Soil` sprite for all five numbers in our `Stage.flower_patch_locations` variable.
+We can use a for-loop in this case.

+For-loops are common in programming languages and allow us to repeat a line of code, which is very useful because then we don't have to write the same code over and over again.

-We can use a for-loop in this case, because it will allow us to use same line of code five times.
+For this next task, a for-loop will help us use same line of code five times, once for every clone we want to create for our flower patch.

+In Python, for-loops are provided with a list so that the code block inside of it is run for the number elements inside the list.

 {{< learner-task >}}

-Add two lines of code that will create five clone of the `soil` sprite, one for every number in `Stage.soil_locations`.
+Add two lines of code that will create five clones of the `Soil` sprite, one for every number in `Stage.flower_patch_locations`.

 {{< learner-task-help >}}

+The first line of code will create a for-loop that runs once for every element in the `Stage.flower_patch_locations` list.
-One line of code is needed to create a clone of your sprite.
+The second line underneath it needs to be indented and create a clone of the `Soil` sprite.
-Another line of code is needed above that one to repeat the cloning four more times.
+That way, the second line of code will be used multiple times to create all the clones we need.

 {{< learner-task-help >}}